Powering Up a Prehistoric Forest

 Many local people benefit from the reforestation of the area: volunteers, rangers, indigenous groups and the wider Daintree community.
 However, the impact is much wider since this is an internationally important habitat with many endangered and unique species that need protection.
 This year a new cancer drug was developed from a tree that is found only in this area.

-The Tropical Far North Queensland environment is fantastic for rainforest and the myriad of amazing species living in the forest.
+The Tropical Far North Queensland environment is fantastic for the rainforest and the myriad of amazing species living in the forest.
 However, with an average of over 2m of rain per annum and very hot and humid conditions for most of the year, it’s not so great for people.

 With no power, the simplest of tasks are made more difficult.
 Connecting the solar panels with a good battery system will give a renewable power source for the nursery.
 The panels will be installed on the shipping container.
 To survive the battering from the sun wind and rain, a sturdy frame will be built to house the solar system.
 The container will also need good foundations to stop it from rusting away in the wet conditions.